 Grade II historic tower offers a romantic retreat for 2 on the Glanusk Estate near Crickhowell.

-Our Grade II listed tower originally built as a folly now offers a romantic retreat with river views on the Glanusk Estate near Crickhowell.
+A wonderful Grade II listed tower originally built as a folly now offers a romantic retreat with river views on the Glanusk Estate near Crickhowell.

 Ascend the 38 winding stone steps to the top of the tower to your romantic retreat, inside you will find a comfy double bedroom, lounge and dining area with feature stone walls, modern bathroom and kitchen with all mod cons.
 Enjoy incredible views from all sides of the tower through the large windows.